Calibrating trade-offs tutorial

 Method comparison

-Let’s create a plot to visualize the results from the different methods.
+Let’s create a plot to visualize the prioritizations selected by the different approaches and methods.

 result_plot <-